aleshaleksey/fansys23/spell-list.md

 |Material|A tuft of fur, a feather and a few scales|
 |Save|Cha|

-**Description**: Grants you the ability to communicate with animals within a reasonable range (about 30ft, may be larger or smaller depending on the form of communication).
+**Description**: Grants the target the ability to communicate with animals within a reasonable range (about 30ft, may be larger or smaller depending on the form of communication).
 The communication can be vocal, tactile, or visual.

 **Upcast (local)**: Add an extra target for every 1MP of cost paid.